jinhaochan/Devops-Handbook/README.md

 ## First Way: Principles of Flow

+This First Way elaborates on principles for movement from left to right of the value chain, and how to make it go faster and smoother.

 1. Make all work visible to everyone (e.g. usage of Kanboard)
 2. Limit Work-In-Progress (WIP).
 Stop Starting, Start Finishing!
 3. Reduce Batch Sizes.
 Do work in smaller batch sizes, instead of a big-bang approach